Degenerate Quantum LDPC Codes With Good Finite Length Performance: OSD-like post-processing for BP

 \subsection{Modified OSD post-processing algorithm for stabilizer codes}

+In this subsection, we show how to adapt the OSD decoder from the previous subsection to a~scenario where it is used as a~post-processing algorithm after the BP decoder for QLDPC codes.
 There are a number of quantum noise models.
-In this paper we consider the depolarizing channel only.
+In this paper, we consider the depolarizing channel only.
 However many of our ideas may be used for other memoryless quantum noise models.
-In the \emph{depolarizing channel} model with \emph{error probability $p$} a quantum state ${\ket{\psi}\in \C^{2^n}}$ is subject to a random Pauli error where all $E_i$ are i.i.d, and $\Pr(E_i = X) = \Pr(E_i = Y) = \Pr(E_i = Z) = p/3$, $i\in [n]$.
+In the \emph{depolarizing channel} model with \emph{error probability~$p$}, a~quantum state ${\ket{\psi}\in \C^{2^n}}$ is subject to a~random Pauli error